Empower Your Practice

 To do this, the clinic's management should take a set of measures, including subject access requests, round-the-clock video surveillance, and a multi-level password system.
 This will help to avoid deliberate theft of the personal information of patients and employees.

-In the fight for the protection of personal data in medicine, do not forget to regularly familiarize clinic staff with the provisions of current legislation.
+In the fight for the protection of personal data in medicine, do not forget to regularly familiarise clinic staff with the provisions of current legislation.
 Information is often leaked unknowingly, as a result of the inattentive attitude of doctors and junior medical staff to the preservation of medical secrecy.

 To Sum It Up